fdazen/fda-documentation/yield_management.md

- **NOTE**: the Yield Manager won't override rates that have been manually changed in the  _Daily Rate Grid_, so make sure that the rate has not been previously edited on the grid, otherwise the Yield won't work!
+**IMPORTANT!** The Yield Manager won't override rates that have been manually changed in the  _Daily Rate Grid_, so make sure that the rate has not been previously edited on the grid, otherwise the Yield won't work!